churchwerks/churchwerks.github.io/_posts/2017-11-02-30_days_to_construct_a_new_website.markdown

 **Day Six: Menu Pages Still Under Construction**
 *Lay the Foundation and Build the Skeleton Framework.*
-Build a blank page for each menu item, build with the SEO optimization of it already in-place.
+Build a blank page for each menu item, build with the SEO optimization of each page already in-place.

 **Day Seven: Day of Rest**
 *Take a break, you deserve it.*